Energinet-DataHub/energy-origin/doc/architecture/adr/0010-nuget-dapper.md

 Dapper offers full control of what happens when and how while offering data mapping.
 Dapper can map using `record`s and is easier to create and implement an interface for.

-Entity Framework requires a lot of speciality knowledge to avoid pitfalls.
+Entity Framework requires a lot of specialty knowledge to avoid pitfalls.
 EF requires adding the Postgresql license to aproved licenses and has a lot of functionality that is unneeded.